0xack13/thgtoa/guide.md

 -   Click Next as the Generated Keys screen

--   To rescue disk[^138] or not rescue disk, well that's up to you.
+-   To rescue disk[^139] or not rescue disk, well that's up to you.
 I recommend making one (just in case), just make sure to store it outside your encrypted drive (USB key for instance, or wait and see the end of this guide for guidance on safe backups).
 This rescue disk will not store your passphrase and you'll still need it to use it.

 -   Wipe mode:

     -   If you have no sensitive data yet on this laptop, select None

-    -   If you have sensitive data on an SSD, Trim should take care of it but I would recommend 1 pass (random data) just to be sure.
+    -   If you have sensitive data on an SSD, Trim alone should take care of it[^140] but I would recommend 1 pass (random data) just to be sure.

-    -   If you have sensitive data on an HDD, There is no Trim and I would recommend 3-pass.
+    -   If you have sensitive data on an HDD, There is no Trim and I would recommend at least 1-pass.

 -   Test your setup.
 Veracrypt will now reboot your system to test the bootloader before encryption.
 This test has to pass in order for encryption to go forward.